martynakiljan/-my-first-serious-website/README.md

-This project is my first, I know I would do much better now, but still, I'm proud :thumbsup::thumbsup::thumbsup:
+This project is my first, I know I would do much better now, but still, I'm proud :thumbsup: :thumbsup: :thumbsup:

 -------